 The R&D tax credit incentivizes businesses to undertake specific types of research and development related activities, including:

-The R&D tax credit was permanently extended in January 2015.
-There is potential that funding from the credit can be retroactively applied.
+The R&D tax credit was permanently extended in December 2015.
+Funding from the credit can potentially be retroactively applied.

 What types of organizations typically receive the research and development tax credit?

 The R&D tax credit has no specific industry requirements when it comes to utilizing the credit.
 The application of the credit lies more with the types of activities a particular organization is participating in.

 Industries in which we have seen the R&D tax credit make an impact include:

 Find out how Eide Bailly’s specialized R&D tax incentives knowledge found $500,000 in credits for a software company.

 The R&D tax credit has a lot of benefit to many organizations.
 But how do you know if it will benefit you?
 Utilize our R&D tax credit calculator to see what type of benefit you could receive.

 Interested in learning more about growth and success, compliance issues, the year ahead and more?
 Join us for one or all of our educational/informational webinars designed to keep our clients, colleagues and friends informed on innovative business and tax strategies.
 The tools and resources presented will help individuals and organizations make informed decisions and remain successful in a competitive and ever-changing marketplace.